 For general information regarding graduate degrees and tuition, please see Graduate College’s degree and tuition policies .

 The M.A. program does not offer graduate assistantships or tuition waivers.

 The requirements for completion of an M.A. in Philosophy include attaining a 3.0 grade point average in ten three-unit graduate courses at or above the 500 curricular level for a total of 30 units.
 Typically, three of these courses will be graduate seminars numbered between PHIL 596A through PHIL 596Z, and the remaining seven courses will be graduate surveys numbered between PHIL 500 through PHIL 594.
 Of these ten courses, the students must take at least one from each of the following fields:

 - Philosophy of Language, Philosophy of Science, Philosophy of Mind or Cognitive Science.

-    For questions, please contact M.A.
-Program Director, Mark Timmons.
+For questions, please contact Director of Graduate Studies Professor Mark Timmons.